<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1228022201129589&amp;ev=PageView&amp;noscript=1">

 Supply chain

-All the end to end stakeholders in your product / service.
+All the end-to-end stakeholders in your product/service.

 Takt time, VOC and yokoten